Tailor Brands logo

 If you want to conduct daily operations under a different name, you can file for a doing business as (DBA) name.
 This gives your business another moniker to advertise, bill, pay invoices and otherwise conduct business under.

-In Maryland, DBAs are referred to as “trade names.”
+DBAs in The Free State are referred to as a Maryland trade name.
 You can file for a trade name online through the Maryland Business Express website, or by sending in the Trade Name Application.
 Hard copy applications should be sent to the Maryland State Department of Assessments & Taxation, 301 West Preston Street, Baltimore, MD 21201.
 (They also can be dropped off in person.)

 The fee for filing a D.B.A. is $25, regardless of whether it’s done online or sent in.
 Expediting the application costs an additional $50.